 January - April 2021

 An exhibition of garments, artwork, objects and film that highlights the lifestyle and creation of Alaska Native and environmental-based art by Peter Williams.
 Rooted in Yup’ik ways of knowing and being, and guided by tradition and a respect, his practice has evolved organically into contemporary media that advocates for the rights of Alaska Natives to live a traditional lifestyle in the present day, exemplifying reciprocity between the human and natural worlds to ensure that both will be around for future generations.

-Peter Williams gave a presentation for his Solo Exhibition at the Sheldon Jackson Museum on January 16, 2021.
+Peter Williams gave a presentation on January 16, 2021.
 He shares images of many of the works in the show and talks about his inspiration and the conceptual framework behind Tradition Innovation.

 Yup’ik culture embodies reciprocity between human, plant, animal and spiritual worlds.
 I assume responsibility for this by practicing an endangered art form disrupted by colonization: sewing the skins of marine mammals and fish.
 My work challenges anti-Native policy, the lingering colonial mindset of divine right to rule America’s original inhabitants, and the role that mindset has in climate change and ecological collapse threatening Indigenous peoples and the natural world we depend on.
 My pieces intentionally discomfit viewers who subscribe to mainstream, non-Indigenous views of conservation, believing that we must “preserve” nature by minimizing human interaction with it.
 This is in contrast to Indigenous perspectives: we must build reciprocal, intimate relationships with plants and animals, as we nourish ourselves and adorn our bodies with them every day.